YizYah/neo-forte/README.md

 ## Transaction Types

+Neo4j recommends [running transactions for production queries](https://community.neo4j.com/t/difference-between-session-run-and-session-readtransaction-or-session-writetransaction/14720).
+That adds a bit of complexity that `neo-forte` hides from you.

+There are two types of transactions: read and write.

+By default, `neo-forte` automatically chooses which one to run from your query.
 If a query string contains none of the updating clauses in cypher, then `session.readTransaction` is called.
 Otherwise, `session.writeTransaction` is called.

 The list of updating clauses sought are: